qiwang067/LS-Imagine/README.md

 | shear_sheep                | [swin_unet_checkpoint_wool.pth](https://drive.google.com/file/d/1uaZM1ZLBz2dZWcn85rZmjP7LV6Sg5PZW/view?usp=sharing)          |

 </div>

+You can download these weights using the links provided in the table below and place them at `./affordance_map/finetune_unet/finetune_checkpoints/{task_name}/swin_unet_checkpoint.pth`:

 1. Set up the task and correctly configure the `unet_checkpoint_dir` to ensure the U-Net weights are properly located and loaded ([instructions here](./docs/task_setups.md)).